rider-org/models/db/README.md

 If you are running another OS or would prefer to install it another way, you can view the installation instructions [here](https://dotenvx.com/docs/install).

-Next, you will need to install zapatos, but since

 Finally, you should copy .env.example and rename it to .env and then populate the .env file.
+If you aren't sure what to populate, click [here](https://github.com/graphile/migrate?tab=readme-ov-file#getting-started)

+## Documentation

 For details on how to use graphile-migrate, view the repository [here](https://github.com/graphile/migrate).
 Or if you would like details on how to use Zapatos, click [here](https://jawj.github.io/zapatos)